cyber-hbliu/cyber-hbliu/README.md

 - 👋 Hi, I’m Haobing Liu, and my friends call me Hebe
 - 🎨 GISer | Urban Analyst | Cartographer | Designer | Shutterbug
 - 🌍 Major in `GIS` and `urban spatial analytics`, diving into data feminism, community development and human geography
 - 👣 Next step maybe `digital humanities` or `computational arts`?
-I don't know, but always open to the unknown.
+I don't know, but always open to the unknown
 - 🧠 Always curious about the world, attracted by films and arts, and I've watched thousands of movies.
 - 📧 Ins: Shevil__ | Email: hbliu@design.upenn.edu